reinout/soliddjango/doc/source/preface.rst

 Preface
 #######

-Hi, I'm Reinout van Rees.
+Hi, I'm `Reinout van Rees <http://reinout.vanrees.org>`_.
 You're now reading my book on Django, so I'll give you some background information on myself and the book, first.
 You're free to read the actual Django meat of the book, but this introduction might be fun, too.

 I'll tell you a bit about *my background*, about the *the background of this book* and about the *book's structure*.
 I'll tell you how you can *pay